-CO-2: Understand the concepts of artificial intelligence.
+CO-1: Understand the various types of soft computing techniques CO-2: Understand the concepts of artificial intelligence.
 CO-3: Understand and apply the concepts fuzzy logic in optimization problems.
 CO-4: Understand the concepts of neural networks.
 CO-5: Understand the concepts of genetic algorithms.